Resume-of-Glen

 Computer Graphics:

-One system was a Magnetic Video Disc which buffered RGB component
+One system was a Magnetic Video Disc that buffered RGB component

 Designed and built several Video Delta-Sigma Modulators.